College Credit

 This course helps students understand the interconnection between society, groups and the individual.
 Students explore general themes, such as diversity, religion, culture, family, and various societal forces which intersect with one another to shape everyday lives. (full-year) 1 credit.
 Open to 11 &12.

 Students develop the skills and factual knowledge to critically analyze events in U.S. history.
-Students prepare to meet the writing and research requirements of intermediate and advanced college courses.
-Students assess historical materials and weigh evidence and interpretations in historical scholarship (full year –1 credit) 11 & 12.
+Students assess historical materials and weigh evidence and interpretations in historical scholarship and complete research projects, including participation in Connecticut History Day (full year – 1 credit) 11 & 12.

 Students further develop language proficiencies in listening, speaking, reading, and writing Chinese while learning about the culture.
 Students use and study materials and participate in activities adapted from authentic sources to support linguistic and cultural goals.
 Prerequisite: LCH856 and/or permission of teacher (full year – 1 credit) 11 & 12.